 When you expand and your comfort zone expands, your opportunities grow as you do, they expand because of who you are and you’ll connect with them when you’re ready.

 But where does opportunity come from anyway?
-We can sit around and think up a lot of what we think are good ideas and wonder if they should be turned into a business all day long.
+We can sit around and fantasize on what we think are good ideas and wonder if they should be turned into a business all day long.
 I had one of those moments just this morning.